-- Does your child have a clear idea of the type of career or job they want to pursue? - Is your child more suited to an applied and hands-on working environment? - Is your child organised and able to balance work with academic study? - Will your child perform better under the guidance of a supervisor in a work environment? - Will your child enjoy the combination of different learning environments? - Does your child enjoy practical / active homework assignments? - Has your child undertaken any paid or voluntary work and did they enjoy it?
+- ✓ Does your child have a clear idea of the type of career or job they want to pursue? - ✓ Is your child more suited to an applied and hands-on working environment? - ✓ Is your child organised and able to balance work with academic study? - ✓ Will your child perform better under the guidance of a supervisor in a work environment? - ✓ Will your child enjoy the combination of different learning environments? - ✓ Does your child enjoy practical / active homework assignments?